nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Marks one or more task from the task list as completed.

 Format: `done_task INDEX1 [INDEX2] ...`
 * Marks the task(s) at the specified INDEX(es) as complete.
+  The index refers to the index number shown in the displayed task list.
+  The index must be an **integer larger than zero**.
+A valid example can be `1`.
-* When multiple indexes are provided, they should be separated by a whitespace, e.g. `1 2`.
+* When multiple indexes are provided, they need to be separated by a whitespace, e.g. `1 2`.
-* All specified tasks must be uncompleted and existing before calling this command.
+* All specified tasks must be **uncompleted and existing** before calling this command.
-* The index refers to the index number shown in the displayed task list.
-* The index must be a positive and valid integer 1, 2, 3, ...
+* If more than 1 indexes are provided, these indexes **cannot contain duplicates**.
+  Otherwise, an error message indicating invalid command format will be returned.
+* If the index provided is a negative integer or zero, an error message indicating invalid command format will be returned.
+* If the index provided is larger than `2147483647`(i.e. larger than the maximum value of `Integer` object in Java), it is not a valid integer in our definition.
+  Thus, an error message indicating invalid command format will be returned.

 Examples:
-* `done_task 1` marks the first task in the task list as completed.
 * `done_task 1 2` marks the first and second task in the task list as completed.

 [Return to Feature List](#feature-list)